 Your ticket to Machupicchu + Huayna Picchu can be shown electronically or printed on paper.
 Your Machupicchu ticket will be accepted from a cell phone or mobile device as long as it shows the ticket barcode.
 You must also provide your original passport.
 The name on your passport and your Machupicchu ticket must match.

 All of the Waynapicchu tickets are non-transferable and non-refundable.
 In the case Huayna Picchu is closed on the date of your visit, you can still enter Machupicchu and you will be given a refund for the difference in ticket price.
 The refund will be automatically issued back to your credit card used to pay for your ticket.
 All Wayna Picchu tickets are valid for 1 day only, for the date and times stated on the ticket.
-You can only re-enter one time with this ticket, so please plan ahead as there are no bathrooms inside Machu Picchu.
+You cannot re-enter with this ticket, so please plan ahead as there are no bathrooms inside Machu Picchu.
 And no food is allowed inside Machu Picchu in order to preserve this world wonder for future generations.

 Cancellations or refunds of Machupicchu tickets are not allowed by Peru's Ministerio de Cultura.
 The Ministry of Culture only allows you to change the date of your visit.
 To make a change, there is an administrative fee of $5USD + a percentage of the ticket cost: